-\$0.00 were used during the preceding fiscal year for these projects.
+No funds were used during the preceding fiscal year for these projects.
 Funds were used in FY 13-14 and FY 14-15 to renovate an abandoned historic house that is now used as a restaurant, and to renovate an architecturally significant Beaux Arts building originally, constructed as a bank, and now used as an art gallery and shop.

-5. Details regarding the types of private investment created or stimulated, the dates of this activity, the amount of public money involved and any other pertinent information, including any jobs created, businesses started and number of jobs retained due to the approved activities.
+5. Details regarding the types of private investment created or stimulated, the dates of this activity, the amount of public money involved and any other pertinent information, including any jobs created, businesses started, and number of jobs retained due to the approved activities.

-In Salisbury, an abandoned historic house and its twin structure (MSSF project from FY 10-11) were renovated to serve as a restaurant and a cigar shop.
+In Salisbury, an abandoned historic house, and its twin structure (MSSF project from FY 10-11) were renovated to serve as a restaurant and a cigar shop.
 These buildings are on the edge of the downtown and support the Salisbury's emerging entertainment district.

-In New Bern, the project renovated a Beaux Arts building, formerly a bank, into the Craven Arts Council, gallery and gift shop.
+In New Bern, the project renovated a Beaux Arts building, formerly a bank, into the Craven Arts Council, gallery, and gift shop.
 This is an important facility and operation for the community.

-Please note that grants were awarded in July 2013, January, April and June of 2014.
+Please note that grants were awarded in July 2013, January, April, and June of 2014.
 These projects have:

 1. Completed grant agreements between the NC Department of Commerce and the local government.
 2. Completed sub-recipient grant agreements between the local government and the small businesses that will directly benefit from these funds.
 3. Completed the State Environmental Policy Act (SEPA) forms for their projects and received clearance.
-4. Six grant projects are completed and closed out.
-One project is reporting on its 6 month job retention.
+4. Completed and closed out all grant projects.

-Please note that the following information was obtained from annual reports submitted through July 2017.
+Please note that the following information was obtained from annual reports submitted through June 2017.

-1. Total amount of private funds committed and the amount invested in the previous fiscal year.
+- 1. Total amount of private funds committed, and the amount invested in the previous fiscal year.

-\$2,451,986 in private funds has been committed as part of the local projects. \$163,171 was invested in FY 16-17. \$2,395,684 in private investments have been made to date.
+\$2,244,512.92 in private funds was committed as part of the local projects. \$2,395,684 in private investment was made in previous fiscal years.